Vision-based Goal-Reaching Control for Mobile Robots Using a Hierarchical Learning Framework: Introduction

 The remainder of the paper is organized as follows.
-Section II describes the visual SLAM implementation that provides pose estimates to the motion planner.
-Section III presents the smooth RL-based motion planner for goal-reaching under motion constraints and slippage.
-Section IV details the DNN-based policy and adaptive controllers for the in-wheel actuation system.
-Section V reports experimental validation of the complete framework on a 6,000 kg robot.
+Section 2 presents the vision-based Q-learning-based motion planner for goal-reaching under motion constraints and slippage.
+Section 3 details the DNN-based actuator feedforward map, feedback RAC, and safety-supervisor logic.
+Section 4 reports the data collection, testing, physical deployment, and experimental validation of the complete system on the 6000 kg robot.
+Section 5 discusses scalability and limitations.
+Section 6 concludes the paper.